raynaldmo/d9book/book/composer.md

 ## Patch modules using patches on Drupal.org

-Patches can be applied by referencing them in the composer.json file, in the following format. [cweagans/composer-patches](https://github.com/cweagans/composer-patches) can then be used to apply the patches on any subsequent website builds.
+Patches can be applied by referencing them in the `composer.json` file, in the following format.
+Use the [cweagans composer-patches project from github](https://github.com/cweagans/composer-patches) to apply patches on any subsequent website builds.

 ::: tip Note
 In order to install and manage patches using composer we need to require the "composer-patches" module: